Lynnadel/Lynnadel/README.md

 # Hi, I'm Lynn Adel 👋

-Cyber Security Student at the University of Jordan with hands-on experience in Cybersecurity Operations, Blue Team practices, and Governance, Risk & Compliance (GRC).
+Graduated Cyber Security at the University of Jordan with hands-on experience in Cybersecurity Operations, Blue Team practices, and Governance, Risk & Compliance (GRC).

 ## About Me